thomasa88/NoComponentWarn/README.md

 A warning will be shown every time a new feature is created outside a component.

+Select *Stop warning* to disable warnings in the current session for the current document.

 ## Author

 This add-in is created by Thomas Axelsson.